uniqush/uniqush-push/README.md

 However, [Uniqush](http://uniqush.org) is different from them.
 [Uniqush](http://uniqush.org) is not a service.
 Instead, **[Uniqush](http://uniqush.org) is a system, which runs on your own server**.
-In fact, if you wish, you can use Uniqush to setup a service similar to [Urban Airship](http://urbanairship.com).
+In fact, if you wish, you can use Uniqush to set up a service similar to [Urban Airship](http://urbanairship.com).

 - Q: OK.
 Then is it a library?
 Like [java-apns](https://github.com/notnoop/java-apns)?